Kurdistan Workers' Party

-The Kurdistan Workers' Party, (Note: پارتی کرێکارانی کوردستان, پارتیی کرێکارانی کوردستان /ku/) or the PKK, is (Note: Despite the PKK's 12th Congress announcing plans for total organisational dissolution, the PKK has not yet been dissolved de facto or de jure.) a Kurdish militant political organization and armed guerrilla group primarily based in the mountainous Kurdish-majority regions of southeastern Turkey, northern Iraq and north-eastern Syria.
+The Kurdistan Workers' Party (Note: پارتی کرێکارانی کوردستان, پارتیی کرێکارانی کوردستان /ku/) (PKK) is (Note: Despite the PKK's 12th Congress announcing plans for total organisational dissolution, the PKK has not yet been dissolved de facto or de jure.) a Kurdish militant political organization and armed guerrilla group primarily based in the mountainous Kurdish-majority regions of southeastern Turkey, northern Iraq and north-eastern Syria.
 It was founded in Ziyaret, Lice, on 27 November 1978 and was involved in asymmetric warfare in the Kurdistan Workers' Party insurgency (with several ceasefires between 1993 and 2013–2015).
 Although the PKK initially sought an independent Kurdish state, in the 1990s, its official platform changed to seeking autonomy and increased political and cultural rights for Kurds within Turkey.

 The PKK is designated as a terrorist organization by Turkey, the United States, the European Union, Australia, and Japan.
 Some analysts and organizations disagree with this designation, believing that the PKK no longer engages in organized terrorist activities or systemically targets civilians.
 (Note: Attributed to multiple sources:) Turkey has often characterized the demand for education in Kurdish as supporting terrorist activities by the PKK.
+Finland and Sweden's alleged support for the PKK is one of the points which caused Turkey to oppose Finland and Sweden's NATO accession bids.

 The PKK's ideology was originally a fusion of revolutionary socialism and Marxism–Leninism with Kurdish nationalism, seeking the foundation of an independent Kurdistan.
 The PKK was formed as part of a growing discontent over the suppression of Turkey's Kurds, in an effort to establish linguistic, cultural, and political rights for the Kurdish minority.
 Following the military coup of 1980, the Kurdish language was officially prohibited in public and private life.
 Many who spoke, published, or sang in Kurdish were arrested and imprisoned.
 The Turkish government denied the existence of Kurds and the PKK was portrayed trying to convince Turks of being Kurds.